-Are there rules for the event including COVID ones?
+Are there general rules for the event, including COVID ones?

-- No photography downstairs (the basement... please see below under "Can I take pictures?" for more information)
+- Photos downstairs (the arcade area which doubles as a changing area) are allowed, but please do not take pictures of those in the middle of changing, etc. (please see below under "Can I take pictures?" for more information)

-- No sleeping anywhere- if you appear to be sleeping, even if you are in fursuit, you will be warned, and if it happens a second time, you run the risk of the bar asking you to leave... if you are too tired, please don't come or go home.
+- No sleeping anywhere—if you appear to be sleeping, even if you are in costume, you will be warned, and if it happens a second time, you run the risk of the bar asking you to leave... if you are too tired, please don't come or go home.

-- No coming if you are sick!
-If you are sick- any type, from a cold to at risk of spreading -anything- please do not come.
+- No attending if you are sick!
+If you are sick—any type, from a cold to at risk of spreading anything, please do not attend.
 Thanks!

 When's the next TAIL!?

-Friday, February 3.
-Until covid becomes less of a problem, we do not want to announce more than one month in advance.
+Friday, March 24.
+(This is due to holidays/conventions.
+No April first friday Tail) Until covid becomes less of a problem, we do not want to announce more than one month in advance.

 When does TAIL! start and end?